wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part3.md

 Ok, so it's time to focus on project, let's start writing code.

-Let's create new Next.js project with Typescript.
+Let's create a new project in Next.js with Typescript.

 ```ts
 npx create-next-app@latest --typescript